sMastrodimitris/Credit_Risk-AWS-GCP/README.md

 ##### XGBoost: A less easily explainable model but with satisfactory results.

 ### Tools
 Load data to S3 bucket or as a BigQuery Table.
-The pull to the develpoment enviroments SageMaker for S3 in a new Domain as a ML workflow and VertexAI for BigQuery as a new instance python notebook.
+Then pull them for analysis as a df to the develpoment enviroments: SageMaker for S3 in a new Domain as a ML workflow and VertexAI for BigQuery as a new instance python notebook.